danelahman/lograc-2022/README.md

 ## Structure of this repository

-- `exercises/`: contains Agda files for the weekly exercise classes
+- `exercises/`: Agda files for the weekly exercises
+- `solutions/`: sample solutions for the weekly exercises
+- `projects/`: student project descriptions
-- `agda-stdlib/`: local copy of Agda standard library version 1.7.1
+- `agda-stdlib/`: Agda standard library version 1.7.1

 ## Some useful links